Jayme Closs Investigation Updates: New Details Emerge, Suspect Jake Patterson Reveals What Happened

-Last October 15, Jake Patterson allegedly killed Denise and James Closs in their Barron, Wisconsin home.
+Last October 15, Jake Patterson allegedly killed Denise and James Closs in their Barron, Wisconsin, home.
 James and Denise’s only child, daughter Jayme, had been missing ever since.
 Just a few days ago, Jayme escaped where she was being held, asked a neighbor for help, and Patterson was arrested just 10 minutes later.

 Now, as CNN details, Patterson has reportedly confessed to killing Jayme’s parents and kidnapping her.
-There had been a lot of speculation about how and why Patterson targeted the Closs household, and the suspect has shared terrifying details about eexactlywhat happened.
+There had been a lot of speculation about how and why Patterson targeted the Closs household, and the suspect has shared terrifying details about exactly what happened.

 Patterson, 21, reportedly first saw Jayme one day when she was getting on her school bus and he was stopped behind the bus on his way to a job he briefly held nearby.
 He said that he didn’t know anything about her, but once he saw her, he knew he would be taking her.